jrothrock/server_notes/README.md

     - ```sudo ufw enable```

-13. Set up pre firewall rules
+13. Set up pre firewall rules (this will ghost the server - ping packets will be dropped)
     - ```(nano | vim | vi) /etc/ufw/before.rules```
     - DROP everything related to all ICMP/Pinging - I believe there are 8-10 of these in total